arkency/posts/posts/2012-11-11-sending-async-data-from-rails-into-the-world-part-ii.md

 to cover `Rails.queue` which will be released in the upcoming Rails 4 version as well as using external queues.
 Also I want to write a simple summary of all approaches that will help you visualize them as variants of one simple pattern.

-You may be wondering why I'm writing about it.
-This is a part of research for our new exciting product.
-[Sign up](http://eepurl.com/qHcUT) to be the first to know more about what we're doing.